ChainAgnostic/CAIPs/CAIPs/caip-x.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-This proposal introduces a standardized data framework aimed at harmonizing the assertions made by communities intrumental in evaluating the trustworthiness in software components, and in harmonizing the resulting trust score.
+This proposal introduces a standardized data framework aimed at uniformizing the assertions made by communities intrumental in evaluating the trustworthiness in software components, and in uniformizing the resulting trust score.
-Software components encompass be any executable code, particularly those originating from decentralized ecosystems.
+Software components encompass can be any executable code, particularly those originating from decentralized ecosystems.
 Examples includes self-custodial wallets (e.g., MetaMask), associated extensions (e.g., Snaps), decentralized network clients (e.g., Geth), smart contracts, decentralized applications, and more.
-The proposed data framework shape trust graphs specific to each account owner, comprising:
+The proposed data framework shape trust graphs specific to account owner, comprising:

 - **Trust/distrust assertions in account owners:** This allows individuals to identify their trusted peers, thereby shaping their trust graph;
 - **Software component security reports:** This enables anyone to publish security insights about any software components;